 1 tsp lime juice

 Rinse the olives and place in a food processor.
 Add two tablespoons of drained capers, the anchovy and the lime juice.
 Start blending the ingredients for a minute.
 Then gradually add the oil as you continue to blend the ingredients.
 Stop the food processor when you have the consistency you want.
 I then stir in the basil and store in glass jars in the fridge.

 Sharing is caring!
 If you liked this recipe share with friends on social media, and don’t forget to pin it!
 Thank you!

 I can hear you saying… NOT ANOTHER DUCK RECIPE!
 I promise I’ll post something different next week.

-This is only my second time making a risotto.
+This is only my second time making risotto.
 The first was several years ago when I made a crayfish risotto.
 This may not look pretty but it is delicious!
 You could easily make this for two people using one duck breast… there almost seemed to be more duck than rice… but Dwayne wasn’t complaining.
-I was just happy it turn out as lovely as it did!
+I was just happy it turned out as lovely as it did!

 2 1/4 tsp five spice

 2 duck breast

 2-3 garlic cloves, finely diced

 2 large oyster mushrooms, thinly sliced